Major Progress on Washington’s Longest Bike Trail

 The map above from Washington State Parks shows the location of the Beverly Bridge and other major infrastructure projects underway.

 The Columbia River currently splits the trail, requiring people on bikes to make a long detour, or risk their safety crossing an Interstate 90 bridge that has no shoulders.
-Opening the Beverly Bridge, which closed to rail traffic in the 1980s, will provide a big boost for bicycle tourism in Washington.
+Opening the Beverly Bridge, which is gated and closed due to safety concerns, will provide a big boost for bicycle tourism in Washington, according to some supporters of the project.

 Washington State Parks expects to complete a $5 million construction and resurfacing project on the Beverly Bridge, built in 1909, in September, when a grand opening ceremony is planned.
 Nearly three-quarters of a mile long, the Beverly Bridge passes 85 feet above the river and offers spectacular views.